mquan/cortex/README.md

 );
 ```

-In the above example, we initialize cortex with:
+First we initialize cortex with:
 ```javascript
 var orderCortex = new Cortex(orderData, function(updatedOrder) {
   orderComponent.setProps({order: orderCortex});
 });
 ```

-Then it is passed into the Order component to render the Item components.
+Then it's passed into the Order component to render the Item components.

 In Item component, note that we display the quantity value with ``this.props.item.get('quantity').getValue()``.
 This is because ``this.props.item.get('quantity')`` only gives us the wrapper of the ``quantity`` attribute, we need to call ``getValue()`` to get the actual value.